Sleep

 When purchasing sleepwear it’s important to understand what a TOG rating is.

-TOG, which stands for Thermal Overall Grade, help take the guess work out of dressing you baby for sleep.
+TOG, which stands for Thermal Overall Grade, helps take the guesswork out of dressing your baby for sleep.

 Sleeping Positions